ndd21/PHYS281/docs/demo-flow-control.md

 print(x)
 ```

+!!! note
-> Note: for ease of readability, among other things, it is [highly
+    For ease of readability, among other things, it is [highly
-> recommended](https://www.geeksforgeeks.org/python-map-vs-list-comprehension/) to use list
+    recommended](https://www.geeksforgeeks.org/python-map-vs-list-comprehension/) to use list
-> comprehension rather than `map`.
+    comprehension rather than `map`.

 We can also use an `if` statement within list comprehension if we require a specific condition to be
 met, e.g.: